Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 On the water around noon.
 Wind is from the south again.
 We make good time.

-Because of the wind, we left my planned, more open route, and went through the &ldquo;fiddly bits&rdquo; to reach the portage to Shelly Lake.
+Because of the wind, we left my planned, more open route, and went through the &ldquo;fiddly bits&rdquo; to reach the portage to Shelley Lake.
 Most of the shore is burnt.

 All we could see of the portage were burned trees.
 It might've been cleared, but the way the terrain was, we had to commit to a particular spot or risk being